 The exchange trading of treasury bills are supported by the primary dealer system

 similarly to the government bond market.

-The maturity of exchange traded treasury bills can either be 3, 6 and 12 months.
+The maturity of exchange traded treasury bills can be 12 months.